GoogleCloudPlatform/cloud-ops-sandbox/docs/tutorial.md

 Navigate to the GCP Monitoring Workspace URL, which takes you to the [Cloud Monitoring **Workspace** page](https://console.cloud.google.com/monitoring) for your new project.
 The console may take some time to create a new workspace.
 Afterward, you'll be able to see a few dashboards generated through Cloud Operations tools.

-## Shop like a hipster!
+## Shop like a hipster

 In a new browser tab, navigate to the Hipster Shop URL, where you can "purchase" everything you need for your hipster lifestyle using a mock credit card number.

 ## Run the load generator

-Cloud Ops Sandbox comes with [Locust load generator](https://locust.io/), to simulate users traffic.

-- In another browser tab, navigate to the load-generator URL(from the installation stage if it isn't populated).
-- Enter the number of **users** and **spawn rate**.
-For this application, we recommend to test 100 total users with a spawn rate of 2 users per second.
-- Fill in the **Host** field with the "Hipster shop web address" from the installation stage if it isn't populated.
-- Click the **Start swarming** button to begin generating traffic to the site.
+In another browser tab, navigate to the load-generator URL, from which you can simulate users interacting with the application to generate traffic.
+For this application, values like 100 total users with a spawn rate of 2 users per second are reasonable.
+Fill in the **Host** field with the "Hipster shop web address" from the installation stage if it isn't pre-populated.
+Click the **Start swarming** button to begin generating traffic to the site.

-This will produce traffic on the store from a loadgenerator pod:

 ![Locust example](https://github.com/GoogleCloudPlatform/cloud-ops-sandbox/raw/master/docs/images/user-guide/3-locust.png "Example of Locust configuration")

 From here, you can explore how the application was deployed, and you can use the navigation menu to bring up other GCP tools.

 ## Learn Cloud Operations

 ### Cloud Operations Overview